Arcade-With-Us/Google-Cloud-Labs/Deploy a static site with Caddy V2 on Google Cloud Run/Readme.md

 <h1 align="center">
-✨  Autoscaling TensorFlow Model Deployments with TF Serving and Kubernetes || GSP777 ✨
+✨  Deploy a Static Site with Nginx on Google Cloud Run using Artifact Registry ✨
 </h1>

 <div align="center">